-Small Business Entities (Aggregated turnover of <$2 Million) can access concessional rules which make calculating tax simpler.
-This turnover threshold increases to $10 Million from 1 July 2016.
+Small Business Entities (Aggregated turnover of <$10 Million) can access concessional rules which make calculating tax simpler.
 Small business entities can choose simpler depreciation rules.
 They can get an immediate write-off for assets costing < $20,000 (excl GST).
-This rule applies to 30 June 2017, then reducing to a $1,000 asset amount.
+This rule has now been extended until 30 June 2018, then reducing to a $1,000 asset amount.
 Other assets will be able to be depreciated in a pool at the rate of 30% (15% first year).

 Other small business concessions include simplified trading stock rules, GST and FBT rules and the ability to deduct prepaid expenses immediately.